S-SathiyaNarayanan/Data-Structures-and-Algorithms/Week 1/README.md

 ## Learning Path for Beginners

 ### 1. Introduction to Java
-Learn the fundamentals of Java programming with these exercises:

 - **[HelloWorld.java](https://github.com/S-SathiyaNarayanan/Data-Structures-and-Algorithms/blob/main/Week%201/HelloWorld.java)**
   Learn how to print a simple message to the console.
 - **[PrimitiveDataTypes.java](https://github.com/S-SathiyaNarayanan/Data-Structures-and-Algorithms/blob/main/Week%201/PrimitiveDataTypes.java)**